InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 If you are using any cold storage solution in software like Armory, Bitkey or even your own Linux OS installation for different wallets, you should always encrypt everything.

 Your drives should be encrypted I use this distro and I encrypt all my system.
-In my computer only the /boot is not encrypted.
+In my computer only the /boot is not encrypted

 http://ftp.slackware.com/pub/slackware/slackware-14.1/README_CRYPT.TXT

 [In this blog I found the section *Broken configuration*, very useful](https://blog.darknedgy.net/technology/2014/07/27/1/)

-In the online machine you only store watch only wallets that only have inside public keys.
+In the online machine you only store watch only wallets that only have public keys inside.

 The private keys always remain on the encrypted offline machine!